starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 ### Script Tag

-Include Datastar in your HTML using a script tag hosted on a CDN.
+The quickest way to use Datastar is to include it in your HTML using a script tag hosted on a CDN.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@sudodevnull/datastar" type="module" defer></script>